Malaysia's Gig Workers Act 2025: What You Should Know

 You can enroll through the EPF portal, and contributions are deducted based on your declared monthly income.

-It's completely voluntary, but financially, it's hard to turn down free matching contributions.
+It's completely voluntary, but from a financial standpoint, it's hard to turn down free matching contributions.

 The Gig Workers Act requires that the terms of engagement between gig workers and service recipients (your clients or platforms) be documented in a service agreement.